-- Carbonaceous data from a total of 17 glaciers are provided in this paper (Table 2, Fig. 1).
-There are 11 glaciers located in the 210 Indian monsoon dominated region.
-Among them, Baishui glacier No.1 of Yulong Snow Mountain and the other 4 glaciers (namely Demula, Renlongba, Yarlong, Dongga) are located in the southeast TP (Niu et al., 2018a; Zhang et al., 2017a), and East Rongbuk glacier is located in the central Himalayas on the northern slope of Mt.
+Carbonaceous data from a total of 17 glaciers are provided in this paper (Table 2, Fig. 1).
+There are 11 glaciers located in the Indian-monsoon-dominated region.
+Among them, Baishui glacier no. 1 of Yulong Snow Mountain and the other four glaciers (namely Demula, Renlongba, Yarlong, Dongga) are located in the southeastern TP (Niu et al., 2018a; Zhang et al., 2017a), and the East Rongbuk glacier is located in the central Himalayas on the northern slope of Mt.
 Everest.
-In the inland TP, 3 glaciers are observed and studied.
-The Zhadang glacier, with an area of 2.0 km2 and a length of 2.2 km, is located on the north-eastern slope of the Nyainqentanglha mountain range (Li et al., 2018c).
-The Xiaodongkemadi glacier, with an area of approximately - 215 1.60 km2 and facing southwest, is located at the headwaters of the Dongkemadi River, a tributary at the upper reaches of the Buqu River near the Tanggula Pass in the central TP (Gao et al., 2012; Li et al., 2017b).
+In the inland TP, three glaciers are observed and studied.
+The Zhadang glacier, with an area of 2.0 km and a length of 2.2 km, is located on the northeastern slope of the Nyaingentanglha mountain range (X. Li et al., 2018).
+The Xiaodongkemadi glacier, with an area of approximately 1.60 km and facing southwest, is located at the headwaters of the Dongkemadi River, a tributary at the upper reaches of the Buqu River near the Tanggula Pass in the central TP (Gao et al., 2012; C. Li et al., 2017b).
 The Ganglongjiama glacier (also known as Guoqu glacier) is located on the northern slope of Mt.
-Geladaindong, the summit peak of the Tanggula Mountains (Hu et al., 2020a).
-Meanwhile, there are 5 glaciers studied in northern Pakistan.
+Geladaindong, the summit peak of the Tanggula Mountains (Hu et al., 2020).
+Meanwhile, there are five glaciers studied in northern Pakistan.
 The Passu and Gulkin glaciers are located very near the Karakoram highway connecting Pakistan with China.
-The Barpu and Mear glaciers are located very close to each 220 other and around 3 km away from the residential area of the Hopar and Nagar valleys and Sachin glacier is close to a small city (Astore) (Gul et al., 2018).
+The Barpu and Mear glaciers are located very close to each other and around 3 km away from the residential area of the Hopar and Nagar valleys, and Sachin glacier is close to a small city (Astore) (Gul et al., 2018).

-There are 6 glaciers monitored in the westerly-dominated regions.
-The Laohugou glacier No. 12, a typical valley glacier, is located on the north slope of the western Qilian Mountains in the northern TP and covers an area of 21.9 km2 (Li et al., 2019a; Zhang et al., 2017b).
-The Muztag Ata glacier has an area of ~0.96 km2 and a length of 1.8 km, located in the eastern
+There are six glaciers monitored in the westerlydominated regions.
+The Laohugou glacier no. 12, a typical valley glacier, is located on the northern slope of the western Qilian Mountains in the northern TP and covers an area of 21.9 km (Y. Li et al., 2019; Zhang et al., 2017b).
+The Muztagh Ata glacier has an area of $\sim 0.96 \,\mathrm{km^2}$ and a length of 1.8 km, located in the eastern Pamir Plateau (Yao et al., 2012).
+The Anglong glacier is located in the headwater region of Indus, covering an area of $1.5 \,\mathrm{km^2}$ (Y. Chen et al., 2021).
+The Koxkar glacier (also named Keqikaer glacier) is located on the southern slope of Mt.
+Tomur, the highest peak in western Tianshan, on the border between China

-225 Pamir Plateau (Yao et al., 2012).
-The Anglong glacier is located in the headwater region of Indus, covering an area of 1.5 km2 (Chen et al., 2019c).
-The Koxkar glacier is located on the south slope of Mt.
-Tomur, the highest peak in western Tianshan, on the border between China and Kyrgyzstan (Zhang et al., 2017c).
-The Urumqi glacier No.1 is located at the headwater of the Urumgi River in eastern Tianshan, which is surrounded by the Taklimakan Desert to the south, the Gurbantungut Desert to the north, and the Gobi Desert to the east.
-This glacier has an area of 1.65 km2 (50% of the basin) (Li et al., 2019b).
-The Muz Taw

-230 glacier is located on the northern slope of the Sawir mountains in Northern Xinjiang, south of the Ertix river in Central Asia (Zhang et al., 2020b).
+Table 2.
+Detailed information for the observed glaciers based on the Atmospheric Pollution and Cryospheric Changes program across the and Kyrgyzstan (Zhang et al., 2017c).
+The Urumqi glacier no. 1 is located at the headwater of the Urumqi River in eastern Tianshan, which is surrounded by the Taklimakan Desert to the south, the Gurbantungut Desert to the north, and the Gobi Desert to the east.
+This glacier has an area of $1.65 \text{ km}^2$ (50 % of the basin) (X. Li et al., 2019).
+The Muz Taw glacier is located on the northern slope of the Sawir Mountains in northern Xinjiang, south of the Ertix River in Central Asia (Y. Zhang et al., 2020).